cosenal/cosenal.github.io/resume.md

 _University of Waterloo_ — _2010 -- 2013_

-Courses: Theory of Quantum Information (graduate course), Data Structures and Data Management, Algorithms, Introduction to Computer Science.
+Courses: Theory of Quantum Information (graduate), Data Structures and Data Management, Algorithms, Introduction to Computer Science.